 PROs (ASCAP, BMI or SESAC) pay you, the songwriter / publisher, with the money they collect from various businesses and establishments mentioned above by charging them a license fee called a “blanket license.”
 This gives them permission to play your music over speakers, broadcasted over the radio and performed live by an artist within the confines of their establishment as much as they want.

-The PROs collect all the money they get from blanket licenses and divide it amongst all of their songwriters and publishers,
+The PROs collect all the money they get from blanket licenses and divide it among all of their songwriters and publishers,

 Music streaming also generates a performance royalty for each playback of the composition on top of the mechanical royalty.